 Important Information for the Entry Form page 13

-No Limits Judoka Entry Form page 14
+Adaptive Judo Judoka Entry Form page 14

 Round Robin Draw Sheet… page 15

 Introduction

 Adaptive Judo offers people with special needs the opportunity to participate as productive and respected members of Judo Australia (JA).
 Adaptive Judo offers a fair opportunity for Judoka to develop and demonstrate their skills and talents through judo training and competition.
 Adaptive Judo also increases the public's awareness of their capabilities and needs.